Sesc0/FinTech-Case-Study/readme.md

 ## Landscape:

 * What domain of the financial industry is the company in?
+Square is in the payments and remittances domain of the financial industry.

 * What have been the major trends and innovations of this domain over the last 5-10 years?